MaciejRola/neuralSDE/README.md

 In the standard approach we train models based on Mean Square Error between option prices from the model and from Monte Carlo simulations.
 File 'StandardApproach/Data/Options_results.csv' contains option prices for chosen maturities.
 ## Wasserstein approach
 In Wasserstein approach we train models based on similarity of distributions between paths from SABR model and paths from our model at various timesteps.
 File 'Wasserstein/Data/Wasserstein_target.pth.tar' contains simulated paths from SABR model.
 Our model simulates paths iteratively during training procedure.
+## Wasserstein GAN approach
+In Wasserstein approach we train models by two models: generator (based on above models) and discriminator (standard MLP).